Reduce the solar heat, reduce energy in your warehouse during summer

 - High thermal emittance, which means the coating releases the absorbed radiate heat as energy back out

-- Heat load prevention and transfer of infrared heat inside the warehouse which we measure as U-values and Super Therm® only allows 0.070 W/m2/K through and blocks 96.1% of total solar heat.
+- Heat load prevention and transfer of infrared heat inside the warehouse which we measure as U-values and Super Therm® with only 0.25mm allows 0.559 W/m2/K through and blocks 96.1% of total solar heat.

 Regardless of climate, cool roof technologies are highly beneficial for warehouses with refrigeration storage, which demand consistent year-round cooling energy regardless of their location.
 One of the other major impacts is also from condensation with the transfer of temperatures from outside to inside.